kfinley/GAsat/README.md

     - Addtional Spammers

     Add the follwing to the Settings sheet.
-    Label in Column A with the associated values in Column B
+    Labels starting in Column A, Row 2 with the associated values in Column B

     Google Account ID